tel: +48 888 99 98 98

 Disadvantages of neodymium magnets:

-• Possible danger associated with microscopic parts of magnets are risky, when accidentally ingested, which is particularly important in the aspect of protecting young children.
-It's also worth noting that tiny parts of these magnets can hinder the diagnostic process when they are in the body.
+• Health risk arising from small pieces of magnets are risky, when accidentally ingested, which becomes significant in the context of child safety.
+Furthermore, small elements of these products have the potential to hinder the diagnostic process when they are in the body.

 Neodymium magnets can demagnetize at high temperatures.